I don’t know if Rudyard Kipling ever wrote one of his Just So Stories about a pangolin – but I suppose he might have done…

 “What animals are these that never get ill?” asked Wu Han.

 “There is Tiger and Babirusa and Sea Snake and Anoa, and not forgetting Black Macaque, among others,” said Pangolin.

 “I would like to meet these animals,” said Wu Han.

 Wu Han walked back to the beach, pondering his good fortune.
-He judged by the angle of the rays of the sun that it was an hour before dusk – for you will remember, Best Beloved, that he thought himself to be ‘scruciatingly clever.
+He judged by the sun that it was an hour before dusk – for you will remember, Best Beloved, that he thought himself to be ‘scruciatingly clever.
 He went to his boat and got out a large sack and some stout rope.

 “O, Animals,” said Wu Han, “Pangolin here says you are never sick.
-Never the rickets or the sloes or scrofula?
+Never the rickets nor the sloes or scrofula?
 Never the scurvy?”